-Brushing up can be done anywhere comfortably.
+The brushing routine can be done anywhere comfortably.
 Depending on what suits you, you can either hoist your dog onto a table or hold him hostage on your lap.
 It really depends on what you find easier.
-Catch him when he is lazy – either after a long walk or at night time when he is drowsy and easier to control.
+Catch him when he is lazy - either after a long walk or at night time when he is drowsy and easier to control.

 Start by using the slicker brush to thoroughly brush tangles and mats from your Spaniel’s back and sides.
 Remove all tangles and mats.
 Small mats are a piece of cake for the Slicker.
 You can get them to come loose by gently slotting the wires into the matting and jiggling the brush from side to side.